-A good assisted opening knife can be used for a variety of purposes such as for cutting, opening boxes, peeling an apple, and various other chores, not to mention its being a handy weapon in case of unexpected attacks.
-Following are some tips in finding the best assisted-opening knife for you.
+A good assisted opening knife can be used for a variety of purposes such as for cutting, opening boxes, peeling an apple, and various other chores, not to mention it’s a handy weapon in case of unexpected attacks.
+The following are some tips for finding the best assisted opening knife for you.

 - Hand Feel – The idea is to have a knife that organically feels like a part of your own hand.
 Find one that has the size, grip, weight, and handle design that will be comfortable for you.